kavyadevgun/frc-localization/position-system.md

   Note that the NavX sensor is represented by the black and red board.

-  - The wiring will be done in 3 phrases:
+  - The wiring will be done in 3 phases:
     - Encoders to the [Dual LS7366R Quadrature Encoder Buffer board](https://www.superdroidrobots.com/shop/item.aspx/dual-ls7366r-quadrature-encoder-buffer/1523/):
       - There are two channels to connect the two encoders to the counter board  as shown in the following diagram.